401(k): What It Is And How It Works

-By now you’ve likely come to the conclusion that having a 401(k) retirement plan is important – but there’s more!
+By now you’ve likely concluded that having a 401(k) retirement plan is important – but there’s more!
 In addition to the reasons we’ve already outlined, there are a few more specific perks that accompany a 401(k).

 Other Common Types Of Retirement Plans

 Understanding the true value of having a 401(k) requires some context.
-Let’s take a look at how they compare to other common types of retirement plans.
+Let’s look at how they compare to other common types of retirement plans:

 - Traditional IRAs: A traditional individual retirement account offers many similar benefits to a 401(k).
 For example, these accounts allow for you to invest money that can be deducted on your tax return, and the investment earnings on those contributions are not taxed until they are withdrawn.
-However, the distinction between a traditional IRA and a 401(k) is that an IRA is not employer-sponsored, so it does not have the added benefit of employer contributions that often accompany a 401(k).
-In addition, a traditional IRA does not allow your money to grow tax-free.
+The distinction between a Traditional IRA and a 401(k) is that an IRA is not employer-sponsored, so it does not have the added benefit of employer contributions that often accompany a 401(k).
+In addition, a Traditional IRA does not allow your money to grow tax-free.

-- Roth IRAs: This type of retirement account is similar to a traditional IRA but with two key differences: one, the contributions you make to a Roth IRA are not able to be deducted from your taxes the year they are made; two, the contributions you make are able to grow tax-free.
-There are also a few key differences between a Roth IRA and a 401(k).
-First off, your money can be withdrawn from your Roth IRA whenever you want without a tax penalty.
-This is a benefit over a 401(k), where you have to be 59½ years old to withdraw funds penalty-free.
-There is also a distinction regarding when you pay the taxes for each type of account.
-With a 401(k), you make contributions before taxes, giving you an immediate tax break.
-With a Roth IRA, you make contributions after taxes, which means your investments will grow tax-free.
+- Roth IRAs: This type of retirement account is similar to a Traditional IRA but with two key differences: one, the contributions you make to a Roth IRA are not able to be deducted from your taxes the year they are made; two, the contributions you make are able to grow tax-free.
+With a Roth IRA, your money can be withdrawn whenever you want without a tax penalty.
+This is a benefit over a 401(k), where you must be 59½ years old to withdraw funds penalty-free.

 - 403(b)s: This type of plan, referred to as a 403(b) or a tax-sheltered annuity plan, is essentially identical to a 401(k), but only certain types of employers can offer it.
 Only tax-exempt organizations like schools or churches can make 403(b)s available to their employees.

-Should you choose a 401k or an IRA for retirement savings?
-Is there a difference?
-Here’s our comparison guide on these two popular retirement plans.
+Choosing between a 401(k) or an IRA for your retirement savings?
+Check out our comparison guide on these two popular retirement plans to help you decide.

 Saving And Investing: Tips For Success